Part 1: Using Your Own CO2 Gas

 It is also a way to connect a big tank to any Sodastream machine that doesn’t have room for a paintball tank, which I think is true of most newer machines.

 If you want to skip the whole paintball-tank thing, you need a CO2 cylinder without a siphon tube.
 If you have a siphon tube in your tank, you’ll get liquid CO2 instead of gas, and that will not work.
-Remember: with a siphon tube you get liquid, without one you get gas.
+Remember: with a siphon tube you get liquid (until the liquid is gone), without one you get gas.
 The Sodastream machine wants gas.

 To find the hose you need, search on eBay for “sodastream co2 tank adapter hose”.
 You don’t want a “fill station” for this.
 Some of them have a quick-connect at the Sodastream end, which is very convenient.
 I paid about $25 for mine.
 Note: the quick-connect fitting uses tiny o-rings, which tend to come out.
 If they do, stuff them back in — there are two of them, one on top of the other.
 It’s hard to get them in place, but it can be done with some fussing.